million-views/packages/deepstate/README.md

 @m5nv/deepstate is a tiny, reactive state management library built on top of [@preact/signals][preact/signals].
-It provides a better DX (we think) for using signals in component-based UI frameworks such as Preact, Svelte, and Astro.
+It provides a better DX (we think) for using signals in component-based UI frameworks such as Preact.

 For performance-sensitive code, DeepState lets you access the underlying signals using a `$` prefix, allowing you to leverage all features of `@preact/signals`